 Rock Island Light House is one of the most prominent lighthouses of the many in the region, with probably the best historical documentation.
 Owned by the State of New York, the site is administered by the New York State Office of Parks and Recreation.
 Rock Island is a model of public-private collaboration in landmark preservation.

-The history of the Light House has a superb web site.
-The site was launched in 2000 by Mark A. Wentling, a descendant of an early keeper at Rock Island, who wanted to learn more about the light and the people who tended it.
+The history of the Light House has a web site launched in 2000 by Mark A. Wentling, a descendant of an early keeper at Rock Island, who wanted to learn more about the light and the people who tended it.

 Famed "Pirate Bill" Johnston, after years of hiding among the islands, received a presidential pardon and was appointed keeper of Rock Island Light House.
 Logs of Rock Island lighthouse keepers provide intimate and intriguing insights into nineteenth-century life on the river, especially related to nautical adventures and disasters.